queilawithaQ/documentation/_pro/common-issues/caching-multi-stage-dockerfile.md

 ---

-Because CodeShip Pro only caches image layers of the final Dockerfile stage, artifacts copied into the final layer may continually invalidate subsequent cache layers.
+Because CodeShip Pro only caches image layers of the final Dockerfile stage, artifacts copied into the final stage may continually invalidate subsequent cache layers.

 In our contrived Dockerfile, we have a multi-stage build: